dergigi/boris/test/markdown/tables.md

 ## Basic Table

+This is a simple two-column table with two data rows.
+It tests basic table structure and rendering without any special formatting or alignment.

 | Column 1      | Column 2      |
 | ------------- | ------------- |
 | Cell 1, Row 1 | Cell 2, Row 1 |
 | Cell 1, Row 2 | Cell 2, Row 2 |

 ## Table with Alignment

+This table demonstrates text alignment options in markdown tables.
+The first column is left-aligned (default), the second is centered using `:---:`, and the third is right-aligned using `---:`.
+This tests that the CSS alignment rules work correctly.

 | Left         | Centered         | Right                      |
 | :----------- | :--------------: | -------------------------: |